shchurch/Insect_Egg_Evolution/README.md

 ### egg database, Nov 2018

-`egg_database.csv`
+`egg_database.tsv`

-This csv file is the version of the egg database used to analyses the data in November 2018, and is necessary for running the scripts in `analyze_data`
+This tsv file is the version of the egg database used to analyses the data in November 2018, and is necessary for running the scripts in `analyze_data`

 The sources for the egg database are provided in `bibliography_egg_database.bib`